godunko/a0b-tools/example/esp32s3/README.md

 You can find generated runtime in `runtime` directory.
 Feel free to modify `runtime.json` to add more runtime features!

-Application is build as static library, and exports two symbols:
+Application is build as static library, and exports `app_main` symbol, which is expected to be called by IDF tools as main program of the application.
- - `light_esp32_demoinit`
- - `_ada_main`

-First symbol do elaboration of the application, and second run application's main subprogram.